MicrosoftDocs/SupportArticles-docs/support/windows-server/virtualization/degraded-integration-services-message.md

 ## Resolution

 Users are hereby advised to ignore all messages and warnings that seem to indicate that no technical support will be provided because integration services for a non-Windows guest virtual machine are degraded.
-Microsoft will provide technical support even if when such messages are visible while running supported non-Windows guests on Hyper-V. Linux users may review a list of supported distributions on Hyper-V on the following page: [Linux Virtual Machines on Hyper-V](https://technet.microsoft.com/library/dn531030.aspx)
+Microsoft will provide technical support even if when such messages are visible while running supported non-Windows guests on Hyper-V. Linux users may review a list of supported distributions on Hyper-V in this article: [Supported Linux and FreeBSD virtual machines for Hyper-V on Windows](/windows-server/virtualization/hyper-v/Supported-Linux-and-FreeBSD-virtual-machines-for-Hyper-V-on-Windows).

 It's safe to ignore these messages because Hyper-V protocols are implemented to be backward compatible.
 Therefore, even if a certain non-Windows guest has integration services that were based off earlier Hyper-V protocols, the guest is expected to run flawlessly on newer Hyper-V releases.